stellar/stellar-etl-airflow/README.md

 Next, add the Airflow variables.
 Click the Admin tab, then Variables.
 Click the `Choose file` button, select your variables file, and click import variables.

 The `airflow_variables_*.txt` files provide a set of default values for variables.

+Afterwards, you can navigate to the Airflow UI for your Cloud Composer environment.
+To do so, navigate to the [Composer section of the Cloud Console](https://console.cloud.google.com/composer/environments), and click the link under `Airflow webserver`.
+Then, pause the DAGs by clicking the on/off toggle to the left of their names.
+DAGs should remain paused until you have finished setting up the environment.
+At this point, DAGs should render successfully in the Airflow UI.
+You may see issues related to secret not imported successfully.
+You will learn how to setup secrets in Step 6.a

 #### **f.
 Add Service Account Key**